Best road bike saddles in 2024 | Plus what to look for when buying a saddle

 • Narrow and flexible shell means no chafing

-At first glance, the Scratch M5 looks quite traditionally shaped, but in actual fact it’s only 250mm long.
+At first glance, the Scratch M5 looks quite traditionally shaped, but in fact it’s only 250mm long.
 The reason for this is the relatively narrow 140mm width.

 Provided this suits your sit bones, it means there’s little chance of anything rubbing your thighs and though there’s no cut-out, the padding is strategically applied to minimise soft-tissue pressure.